Nouf-Nasser/First-Project-Portfolio-Website/README.md

 ## Introduction

-Udacity front-end development first project: Portfolio website, which presents images and describtion the projects I worked on.
+First project at Udacity front-end Nanodegree, which is a portfolio website that contain images and describtion about projects.